 The delicate flavor of beluga lentils is balanced out by the tanginess of the yogurt sauce.
 Spring vegetables add splashes of color to this earthy, Middle Eastern dish.

-This fall, California Walnuts invites you to challenge your readers in embracing a plant-based diet by making walnuts the center of the plate.
+Embrace a plant-based diet by making walnuts the center of your plate.

 Bonny Burns-Whitmore, Ella Haddad, Joan Sabaté and Sujatha Rajaram.
 Effects of supplementing n-3 fatty acid enriched eggs and walnuts on cardiovascular disease risk markers in healthy free-living lacto-ovo-vegetarians: a randomized, crossover, free-living intervention study Nutrition Journal 2014, 13:29

 Supportive but not conclusive research shows that eating 1.5 ounces of walnuts per day, as part of a low saturated fat and low cholesterol diet, and not resulting in increased caloric intake may reduce the risk of coronary heart disease. -U.S. Food and Drug Administration, March 2004.